Get the #1 Bestseller on Medicare - FREE!

 Urban Rest Stops offer hygiene facilities for homeless people in Seattle, U-District and Ballard.
 These facilities include restrooms, showers and laundry facilities that can be used for free.
 You can receive free toothbrushes, toothpaste, razors, shaving cream, shampoo, soap and other hygiene supplies.
 They also have clothes you can borrow while you wash your own clothes.

-Other Free Laundry Resources
+Other Options for Free Laundry

 If you can’t find a completely free laundry service in your area, there are other options that may be able to help you.